When did you first get interested in cooking?

 The day the white sauce pot got passed down to me.
 This particular pot had been in the family for generations and was always passed from mom to daughter to daughter.
 This time around, though, it didn’t go to my sister – it went to me.
 I was 18 and it was a moment!

-Last year was your first at OC Chef’s Table.
+Last year was your second year at OC Chef’s Table.
 What was your take away from the evening?

 I was surprised how fast it went.
 We were there early and I was a little stressed about getting all my stuff set up.
 Then, everybody started cooking, and we all started chatting with other chefs and our table of patrons and listening to these amazing stories from the stage, and next thing I knew … it was over.
 It was having such a great time, I didn’t want it to go so fast!